Linda Dement: Career

-Along with Australian artist collective VNS Matrix, Dement's work pioneered Australian cyberfeminism in art.
+In tandem with Australian artist collective VNS Matrix, decades earlier, Dement's work pioneered Australian cyberfeminism in art.
 Cyberfeminist politics and poetics used technology to deconstruct gender stereotypes in mainstream culture, and proactively situated women in relation to the rise of electronic culture in the early 1990s.
 Through her work, Dement aims to "give form to the unbearable."
 Dement's work has been described as depersonalised autobiography, that is, an appropriation of the digital as a space of expression, or a "rupture" in the info-tech dominated sphere of computer culture.
 Her work explores the relationship between the physical body and the body politic, exaggerating female "other-ness" or the "monstrous-feminine."